This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 Pop-Up Canopies provide a little extra protection from the sun and rain.
 We use ours nearly every time we take the RV out.
 When we took our trip to Sommerville Marina and Campground, we used our canopy to provide a little bit of shade by the lake.
 Well, we actually put in in the lake with our chairs to sit waist deep in the water and enjoy the boat parade.
 These are very easy to set-up and take down and store nice and neat in the basement storage of your RV.

 Cooking outside is a must when you’re camping.
 If your site doesn’t have a grill, you will need a portable grill.
-Portable grills range in size and fuel type.
+Portable grills can be considered RV essentials and can range in size and fuel type.
 Charcoal grills are my preferred way to go, however there is the issue of cleanup and dumping coals afterwards.
 Propane grills can be hooked up to your RV if you have the quick connect port.
 The portable grill we use is called Star Go Wide.
 We bought ours on Amazon a few years ago, but it is no longer available.
 If you are looking for a great grill for camping, check out our post, 5 Great Portable RV Grills.

 RV Step Brace